 How to get to the beach

 Take the train to Zandvoort (might have to change trains at Haarlem, which is also nice to visit!), walk over to the beach and choose one of the many beach restaurants.
-The sun in The Netherlands sets at 9 pm in the beginning of May and at around 10 pm at the end of May!
+The sun in The Netherlands sets at 9 pm at the beginning of May and at around 10 pm at the end of May!